jopemachine/alfred-chrome-workflow/README.md

 Argument: {`Term to search`}

-Search chrome history
+Search chrome visit history

-You can append `#` to word to search urls only.
+You can append `#` to search word to search `urls` only.

 Example: